Liechtenstein passport

 Liechtenstein passports are issued to nationals of Liechtenstein for the purpose of international travel.
 Beside serving as proof of Liechtenstein citizenship, they facilitate the process of securing assistance from Liechtenstein consular officials abroad (or missions of Switzerland in case a Liechtenstein representation is not available).

 The passport, along with the Liechtenstein identity card allows for the freedom of movement in any of the states of EFTA and the EEA.
 This is because Liechtenstein is a member state of EFTA, and by virtue of it also being a member of the European Economic Area (EEA) and part of the Schengen Area.

 Physical appearance

 Liechtenstein passports are blue with the coat of arms of Liechtenstein emblazoned in the centre.
 The words "FÜRSTENTUM LIECHTENSTEIN" (Principality of Liechtenstein) are inscribed above the coat of arms, with "REISEPASS" (passport) and the international biometric passport symbol below.

+A new passport, designed by Anikó Stalder, is launched on 3 February 2026.
+It features scenic, cultural and historical motifs of Liechtenstein.

 Effect of Liechtenstein citizenship

 Citizens of Liechtenstein are allowed to reside in Switzerland.
 Additionally, as a member of the European Economic Area (EEA), citizens of Liechtenstein are permitted to take up residence in any EEA member state.

 Citizens of EEA member states, which consist of the European Union and three of the four European Free Trade Association states (Iceland, Liechtenstein, and Norway) enjoy the freedom to travel and work in any EEA country without a visa, although transitory dispositions may restrict the rights of citizens of new member states to work in other countries.